HarshKapadia2/talks/git_internals/agenda.md

 ### The `.git` Directory

+#### Summary

+- Explore the most important files and directories in the `.git` directory.
+- Give reasons for the need of each file and directory and explain the structure of their contents.

+#### Details

 - Init a repo in dir A and explore the new `.git` dir.
 - Init a repo in dir B and add a file to show changes.
   - `index` file